 - The standard follow-up schedule is as follows: appointment in 3-5 days, then at two weeks, one month and one year.
 More appointments can be made as needed or as recommended. - Be sure you have our implant information for your records and be sure you understand manufacture's warranty information.
-(With Mentor implants you can send in for an extended warranty @www.mentorcorp.com, and for Sientra at warranty@sientra.com) - Be sure to tell future mammography technicians that you have implants.
+(With Mentor implants you can send in for an extended warranty @ www.mentorcorp.com) - Be sure to tell future mammography technicians that you have implants.